 In the middle of the 19th century, the first scientifically-based dream research took place, but it was not until Freud published The Interpretation of Dreams in 1900 that dream analysis widely developed.
 His was the first established theory that incorporated dreams within the context of the helping relationship.

-Jung adapted Freud’s theory, proposing that dreams do not signify repressed unconscious drives but represent expressions of creativity aimed at resolution.
-Since then, other therapy models like Gestalt therapy, art therapy, and cognitive behavioral therapy have used dream analysis in one fashion or another.
+Jung adopted Freud’s theory, proposing that dreams do not signify repressed unconscious drives but represent expressions of creativity aimed at resolution.
+Since then, other therapy models like Gestalt therapy, art therapy, and cognitive-behavioral therapy have used dream analysis in one fashion or another.

 In image rehearsal therapy (IRT), the goal is to rewrite the nightmare’s story.
 The therapist may coach the person in treatment to relay the bad dream, write it down, and then change the content to something positive, encouraging the individual to mentally rehearse this new dream script for up to 20 minutes a day in order to decrease the frequency and intensity of the nightmare.

-Due to its reported effectiveness, IRT is recommended as a best-practice standards for the treatment of nightmares, according to the Journal of Clinical Sleep Medicine.
+Due to its reported effectiveness, IRT is recommended as a best-practice standard for the treatment of nightmares, according to the Journal of Clinical Sleep Medicine.

 Your dreams can be a sanctum for personal reflection and deep meditation; a place to chat with your true self and mull over big decisions without the distractions of the waking world.